jpalczewski/NFZQueueViewer/README.md

 ## Known limitations

-- Loading files into the database makes server irresponsive, end of loading are indicated by message boxes caused by failed status refresh.
+- Loading files into the database makes server irresponsive, end of loading may be indicated by message boxes caused by failed status refresh.
 - Windows app isn't tested at the moment.